Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 Each of these products offers a 30-day money-back guarantee.
 On top of that, each offers a free 30-day trial before you commit.
 We signed up for the trial for Microsoft 365 Family and found it extremely easy to cancel from our 365 portal.
 While we didn’t use support to cancel Bitdefender, we did contact customer support and found them friendly and helpful, albeit not as knowledgeable about the Mac product.

 Winner: Bitdefender.
-Since both products offer a free trial, a free version, and a fully loaded version, Bitdefender wins because it offers more options for features and pricing.
+Since both products offer a free trial, a free version, and a fully loaded version, Bitdefender wins because it offers more features and pricing options.

 Feature